-- (1) This rule applies to- - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare vacant all positions on the Board except for the Yarra Riverkeeper and hold elections for those positions in accordance with rules 52 to 55.
+- (1) This rule applies to- - (a) the first annual general meeting of the Association after its incorporation; or - (b) any subsequent annual general meeting of the Association, after the annual report and financial statements of the Association have been received. - (2) The Chairperson of the meeting must declare vacant all positions on the Board and hold elections for those positions in accordance with rules 52 to 55.